 Here are ten things I wish I knew before my first trip to Washington, DC!

-Related Post: Washington, DC trip planner – 3 day itinerary
+Related Post: 3 day Washington, DC itinerary

 What do I need to know about traveling to Washington, DC?